 Welcome, Dear Readers

 This is where I will post on releases, updates and monthly happenings.
 If you prefer, subscribe to my Mailing List via the 'Linked to JM' tab to receive blasts on releases, special promos and an occasional update or recommendation newsletter.
-Or you can choose to follow each post via the "Follow by Email" gadget in the right sidebar.
-Feel free to comment, email (jmauthored@gmail.com), or follow me on Facebook (JM Link Author).
+Feel free to comment, email (jmauthored@gmail.com), or follow me on Facebook (JM Link Author) and/or Patreon.
 I'd love to hear from you!
-Thank you so much for your support ๐Keep reading for a sneak peak of Saving Askara: A Sci-fi Romance
+Thank you so much for your support đKeep reading for a sneak peak of Saving Askara: A Sci-fi Romance

 And away we go!